-A sailing vacation in the British Virgin Islands is like none other.
+A BVI Sailing Itinerary 10-Nights sailing vacation is like none other.
 Brilliant white sand beaches, swaying palm trees, and turquoise water set the backdrop for adventure and relaxation.
 Since there are so many beautiful places to see and many activities, it may be challenging to decide what to do.
 This sample BVI Sailing Itinerary for 10 nights is an excellent place to start your planning.

 Begin your 10-night BVI sailing itinerary at Road Town, Tortola.
 After a brief safety meeting with your captain, set sail to the Bight, Norman Island.

 Long ago, Norman Island was said to be a hiding spot for Pirate Booty.
-It is also said to be the inspiration for the novel Treasure Island by Robert Louis Stevenson.
+It is also said to inspire the novel Treasure Island by Robert Louis Stevenson.
 Today, Norman Island is a safe and scenic place to anchor.